A-Quarter-Mile/SVS/README.md

     dump/raw/eval/wav.scp
 ```
 While these objective metrics can estimate the quality of synthesized singing, it is still difficult to fully determine human perceptual quality from these values, especially with high-fidelity generated singing.
-Therefore, we recommend performing the subjective evaluation if you want to check perceptual quality in detail.
+Therefore, we recommend performing the subjective evaluation (eg. MOS) if you want to check perceptual quality in detail.

 You can refer [this page](https://github.com/kan-bayashi/webMUSHRA/blob/master/HOW_TO_SETUP.md) to launch web-based subjective evaluation system with [webMUSHRA](https://github.com/audiolabs/webMUSHRA).